Mark Holman-Harris, Alex Pattinson, Tiago Barbosa, Leanne Pletersky, Duncan Horn

 The second episode in the Modern Essentials series would follow directly on from the first, creating an episodic narrative that built from the original concept.

 In this episode, following the apparent success of I, Beckham: The Movie, we pick up the story with Kevin and an unwilling David on the road,

-We created a 30” trailer for the content, which broke online and on TV in 10 key markets, pushing consumers to watch the full 7 minute film online, available globally.
+We created a 30” trailer for the content, which broke online globally one week before the episode launched, pushing consumers to watch the full 5-minute film online.